LoganGore/Q-templates/dotnet_core/cs/basic/README.md

 ## About the template's dummy database and repository
 This template uses a dummy database with a strongly typed repository to help you understand how your datasource (frequenly entity framework (EF) for .NET) can be leveraged via a graphql endpoint with an appropriate level of decoupling.

-##Required Software
+## Required Software
 - Docker: (developed/tested with version 18.09.3).

 - .NET Core: (developed/tested with version 2.2). **If only starting/running this template with Docker, independent .NET Core download is not necessary as Docker will pull in the .NET Core Runtime.
 However, for local development and debugging, .NET Core SDK and Runtime are needed.

--IDE: Visual Studio Code recommended (built/tested with version 1.32.3), with C# Extension (Microsoft).
+-IDE: Visual Studio Code recommended (built/tested with version 1.32.3), with C# Extension (version 1.18.0 or newer from Microsoft).
 Visual Studio 2017 (version 15.3 or newer) is also an option and, additionally, has built in support for Docker.

 ***Microsoft resources for .NET Core: https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x